KVIE: Construction

 Channel 6 was allocated for educational use in Sacramento in 1952 after the Federal Communications Commission (FCC) lifted its four-year freeze on new TV station applications in 1952.
-The next year, the first interest was expressed in the educational channel by a consortium of school officials in 15 Northern California counties.
-In 1955, it merged with a similar group in the Stockton area, the Delta-Sierra Educational Television Corporation.
+The next year, the first interest was expressed in the educational channel by a consortium of school officials in 15 Superior California counties.
+In 1955, it joined forces with a similar group in the Stockton area, the Delta-Sierra Educational Television Corporation, after previously forming a joint study committee with the Stockton group.
 The combined group, Central California Educational Television (CCET), had board members from Ceres in the south to Chico in the north and represented a total of 20 counties.
+Both groups continued to also exist separately.

-In early 1958, a fund drive was held to secure the finances needed to put the station in service.
-John C. Crabbe, one of KVIE's founders, traveled the region and gave 92 speeches in 90 days.
-This drive raised $205,000, enough to qualify for matching funds.
+In October 1957, CCET approved a fundraising project to raise necessary money for staffing.
+The fund drive needed to raise money from the community to support matching funds from the Fund for Adult Education; John C. Crabbe, one of KVIE's founders, traveled the region and gave 92 speeches in 90 days.
+This drive raised $205,000, enough to qualify for the matching funds.
 In April, KOVR extended an offer to the station, which was accepted, to use facilities it had acquired when it purchased the assets of UHF station KCCC-TV the year prior on Garden Highway; KOVR would also carry demonstration programs to present educational television to the area until the station launched.

 The FCC granted CCET a construction permit on July 30, 1958.
-The consortium invited proposals for call signs, selecting KVIE (for "Valley Information and Education" as well as the Roman numeral for 6 and education).
+The consortium invited proposals for call signs, selecting KVIE (for "Valley Information and Education" as well as containing VI, the Roman numeral for 6).
 The pilot programs on KOVR ended in December 1958 in preparation for the launch of channel 6.